How to Paint a Wrought Iron Fence

 Discover the best way to paint a wrought iron fence to last through the summer.
 Achieve a smooth finish and get the project done quickly with a sprayer.

 It's Spring which means it's time to tackle some outdoor home projects.
 An easy way to give any yard a quick update is to paint your fence, and in my case that's our wrought iron fence.
 Here's how to do it using the Wagner FLEXiO 3000 Sprayer.

 Prep your fence

 Before painting your fence you'll need to clean it.
 If you have a pressure washer, then this is a great time to use it.
-Otherwise, use your hose to thoroughly clean the fence.
-You'll also want to trim back any plants or weeds.
+Otherwise, use your hose to thoroughly clean the fence, and let it dry completely before painting.
+Also, you'll also want to trim back any plants or weeds.